-In addition to the General Degree Requirements as published in this Catalog, students pursuing the Master of Public Administration Degree - In-Service Program Option must complete a total of thirty-six (36) graduate credits.
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Master of Public Administration Degree - In-Service Program Option must complete a total of thirty-six (30) graduate credits.
 This program of study leading to the degree is developed around a group of core courses designed to provide the students with a general background in the field of public administration.
-The core group of courses consists of twenty four (24) credits and specialty and elective courses of twelve (12) credits.
-The Internship experience (3 credits) is waived for all in-service students.
-Students may elect one of the five areas of specialization: Community and Economic Development; Human Resources Management; International Administration and Development Management; Public Policy; and Urban Administration.
+The core group of courses consists of twenty-four (24) credits, and two specialty or concentration courses consisting of six (6) credits.
+Students may elect one of the four areas of specialization: Human Resources Management, International Administration and Development Management, Nonprofit Leadership and Management, and Public Policy.